 First, you’ll need to decide how you want to share your Mac’s internet connection.
 Remember, if your Mac is connected to the internet using Wi-Fi, it can’t connect to the device using it as a hotspot via Wi-Fi.
 For this example, we’ll assume that the Mac is connected to a router with an Ethernet cable and that the other device is going to connect to Mac’s hotspot over Wi-Fi.

-• In the right part of the window, locate Internet Sharing.
+2. In the right part of the window, locate Internet Sharing.

-• Quit System Settings.
+5. Quit System Settings.

 Your Mac’s hotspot is now set up.
-All you have to do on the device you want to connect to is go to its Wi-Fi settings, choose the network name you created and type in the password.
+All you have to do on the device you want to connect to is go to its Wi-Fi settings, choose the network name you created, and type in the password.
 If you choose to connect via Bluetooth, go to Bluetooth settings instead.
 And if you chose a tethered method, like USB or Ethernet, you’ll need to plug the device into your Mac.

 Tip

 If you use your MacBook when you’re out and about and there’s no public Wi-Fi, you can use an iPhone as a hotspot.
 It works in the same way as a Mac hotspot.
-All you have to do is go to Settings > Personal Hotspot and toggle the switch to On.
+All you have to do is go to Settings > Personal Hotspot and toggle the switch to on.
 You’ll see the password on the screen.
 To change it, just tap it and type a new one.
 You can now select the iPhone in your Mac’s Wi-Fi settings.

 This could also be useful if you are in a location where you’re not sure if a public Wi-Fi network is trustworthy.
 Remember, though, that using your iPhone as a hotspot could use up quite a bit of your data allowance.

-The easiest way to do that is to use the Optimization module in CleanMyMac X. This handy tool scans your Mac and recommends specific operations to improve its performance, such as removing login items or launch agents, quitting hung applications, or dealing with apps that use lots of resources.
+The easiest way to do that is to use the Performance feature that comes with CleanMyMac.
+This handy tool scans your Mac and recommends specific operations to improve its performance, such as removing login items or shutting down background processes.

 It’s also worth noting that your Mac keeps a record of every Wi-Fi network you connect to so that you can connect to it quickly again next time you need it.
-HoweverYoues as a record of where you have been with your Mac.
-If you feel that is a privacy risk, CleanMyMac X’s Privacy module can remove those networks.
+If you feel that is a privacy risk, CleanMyMac’s Privacy tool can remove those networks.

 It’s very easy to set up a Mac hotspot so you can share your internet connection with other devices or computers.
 Just follow the instructions above and remember to turn off sharing when you no longer need it.